NicklasBoto/BruSKI/SPEC.md

 | kCombf        | \`k            |
 | kCombff       | \`\`k          |

-In the expression _λλ1_ is bound to the name kComb and is given two applications kCombf and kCombff (due to the Binary assignment)
+In the expression _λλ1_ is bound to the name kComb and is given two applications kCombf and kCombff (due to the 2 assignment)

 ### Application